Lamu in Monsoon Season: Why June Through October Has a Magic the Dry Season Misses

 The Maulidi Festival

 Maulidi transforms the island.
 Donkey races on the waterfront.
 Dhow regattas in the channel.
 Henna painting, Swahili poetry competitions, and processions through the narrow alleys of the Old Town.
-It's one of East Africa's most significant cultural events, and it draws pilgrims and visitors from across the Swahili coast.
+It's one of East Africa's most significant cultural events, drawing pilgrims and visitors from across the Swahili coast.

-Book accommodation well in advance for Maulidi — despite it being "off-season," the island fills completely during the festival.
-The atmosphere is electric: joyful, communal, and deeply rooted in traditions that have been observed on Lamu for centuries.
+Book accommodation well in advance for Maulidi — despite the "off-season" label, the island fills completely during the festival.
+The atmosphere runs electric: joyful, communal, and deeply rooted in traditions observed on Lamu for centuries.

 Monsoon Light and Photography